commschamp/meta-commschamp/README.md

 Note that the names of the supported yocto releases are listed in the **LAYERSERIES_COMPAT_commschamp** variable inside the [conf/layer.conf](conf/layer.conf).
 In case newer version of yocto is being used, just update the variable accordingly and then submit a pull-request with the update.

+In case some yocto release is EOL, then its relevant branch in this repository may also stop receiving updates of the latest [CommsChampion Ecosystem](https://commschamp.github.io/) projects releases.

 # PACKAGECONFIG of cc-commsdsl
 By default the `cc-commsdsl` recipe produces single **commsdsl2comms** code generator.
 However, the recipe defines multiple